magoo/forecast-documentation/PREVIOUS.md

 ## Completed

+### Firefox "sec-critical" (January 2019)
+Scenario: Will a "Critical" Firefox exploit be discovered "in the wild" in January 2019?
+Outcome: No (94.42%)
+Score: `0.006`
+Discussion:

+This will likely be compared to the Chromium forecast.
+Differences include panel size and the forecasted month.
+Panel discussion was mostly around the recency and development of the Firefox sandbox.
+This also did not include the same level of interviews that the Chromium forecast did, which may have been valuable information.
+Standard deviation was also higher in this forecast with greater outliers.
+Firefox has had multiple exploitation events historically, which was not found with Chrome.

+Otherwise there are similarities with this forecast and the September 2018 Chrome forecast.
+Both have similarly defined "critical" classification, and both have long histories of bug and advisory data.

 ### Fortune 500 Breach (October 2018)
 Scenario: Will a Fortune 500 company appear in the Privacy Rights Clearinghouse data breach data in October 2018?
 Outcome: *More than one breach (48.35%) on Nov-06-2018*